 Total Football Management (known as Bundesliga Manager 97 in Germany) is the sixth entry in Software 2000's long line of excellent football management games that started with The Manager in 1992.
 As with other entries in this series, TFM shines with a staggering amount of detail and options.
-You are in control of all the facet of a football club, including players, tactics, training, transfer, contracts, merchandising, stadium construction and development, promotions, and all the other aspects of the sport you can think of.
-The statistics alone is astounding: the game keeps track of top scorer lists and numerous other play statistics for each team, and you can even choose to view the tables in absolute or relative terms.
+You are in control of all the facets of a football club, including players, tactics, training, transfers, contracts, merchandising, stadium construction and development, promotions, and anything else you can think of.
+The statistics alone are astounding: the game updates top scorer lists and others for each team, and you can even choose to view the tables in absolute or relative terms.
 This extensive record-keeping provides for a very high long-term play value, and will keep you coming back for more.

 If you are even remotely interested in football management, Total Football Management is well worth your time.
 It may not be as popular or extensive as the venerable Championship Manager series (the club finances are in fact deeper and more realistic), but it is deep enough to deserve a permanent place on your hard drive.
 Two thumbs up!
+Reviewed by: Underdogs